 Director, Comprehensive Care Center for Multiples,

 Center for Multiples director Dr. Bibbo, is an MFM specialist with a clinical focus on multiple pregnancies, has seen patients in the Brigham's MFM clinic since 2015.
 Since patients expecting multiples require frequent visits, she monitors for potential medical complications and gets to know patients and families on a personal level.
 Dr. Bibbo earned her medical degree from the Boston University School of Medicine and completed her MFM fellowship at the Brigham.
-She is billingual in Spanish.
+She is bilingual in Spanish.
 "I am very straightforward, and I strive for my patients to be continuously informed about their pregnancy progression," Dr. Bibbo says.
 "I love seeing the evolution of my relationship with patients, from discussions about potential risks to planning the delivery and the joy and adventures of raising a family."

 Kara has been a physician assistant in maternal-fetal medicine at the Brigham since 2017.
 She has extensive experience in caring for women with high-risk pregnancies, including multiple pregnancies.
-She recevied a bachelor's degree in biomedical science from the University of New Hampshire and holds a master of physician assistant studies from Massachusetts College of Pharmacy and Health Sciences.
+She received a bachelor's degree in biomedical science from the University of New Hampshire and holds a master of physician assistant studies from Massachusetts College of Pharmacy and Health Sciences.
 "The challenges that women carrying multiples face during pregnancy and after delivery are unique and demanding," she says.
 "It is my goal to ensure our patients receive the specialized care and support they deserve throughout this exciting time in their lives."

 Lucy has worked as a nurse in the Brigham's MFM clinic since 2014.
-Her responsibilities in in the Center for Multiples include seeing patients with Dr. Bibbo, educating patients, arranging for referrals and helping to provide patients with the resources they need for a healthy and happy pregnancy.
+Her responsibilities in the Center for Multiples include seeing patients with Dr. Bibbo, educating patients, arranging for referrals and helping to provide patients with the resources they need for a healthy and happy pregnancy.
 She has a master's degree in nursing with a specialty in women's health from the MGH Institute of Health Professions and is a Certified Breastfeeding Specialist.
 "My favorite part of this role," she says, "is having the opportunity to accompany our families of multiples on their journey through pregnancy to delivery and beyond."

 Sue is the lactation consultant coordinator for the Brigham's outpatient Breastfeeding Center and provides consultations for patients in the Center for Multiples.
 An Internationally Board Certified Lactation Consultant, she has also been a NICU nurse since the mid-1980s.
 Sue holds a master's degree in nursing with a public health concentration from Rhode Island College.
 "I am passionate about supporting our breastfeeding moms prenatally, inpatient and after discharge," she says.